-Even if you follow all "the rules" on how to do laundry correctly, it is possible to still have less than desirable results.
+Even if you follow all of "the rules" on how to do laundry correctly, it is possible to still have less than desirable results.
 Could the problem be your laundry detergent?

 Not All Laundry Detergents Are Created Equal

-Just take a look at prices in the laundry detergent aisle at a store and you'll quickly notice that not all laundry detergents are created equal.
+Just take a look at product ingredients and prices in the laundry detergent aisle at a store and you'll quickly notice that not all laundry detergents are created equal.

 The detergent's cleaning ability is based on the ingredients in the formula, the quality of your water supply, and your laundry skills.
-If you choose a laundry detergent that does not contain stain removing enzymes and effective surfactants to lift soil from clothing and suspend them in water to be washed away, the cleaning results will not be satisfactory.
+If you choose a laundry detergent that does not contain sufficient stain removing enzymes and effective surfactants to lift soil from clothing and suspend them in water to be washed away, the cleaning results will not be satisfactory.

 There are typically three levels of pricing in laundry detergent: budget, mid-range, and top tier.
 Price is not always a total indicator of a laundry detergent's cleaning ability; however, it is usually an indicator of the number and type of ingredients in the product.
 The key is to look at the list of ingredients.
 The more active ingredients like surfactants and enzymes, the better the detergent.